 The per capita income in Beverly Hills in 2018 was $67,301, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $269,204 for a family of four.

 Beverly Hills is a somewhat ethnically-diverse village.
 The people who call Beverly Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beverly Hills residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Beverly Hills include Irish, Polish, English, and Italian.

 The most common language spoken in Beverly Hills is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include German/Yiddish and Spanish.